blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

 Hikvision cameras should be connected to via RTSP using the following format:

 ```
-rtsp://username:password@192.168.50.155/streaming/channels/101 # this is the main stream
+rtsp://USERNAME:PASSWORD@CAMERA-IP/streaming/channels/101 # this is the main stream
-rtsp://username:password@192.168.50.155/streaming/channels/102 # this is the sub stream
+rtsp://USERNAME:PASSWORD@CAMERA-IP/streaming/channels/102 # this is the sub stream, typically supporting low resolutions only
-rtsp://username:password@192.168.50.155/streaming/channels/103 # some cameras support a third or fourth stream
+rtsp://USERNAME:PASSWORD@CAMERA-IP/streaming/channels/103 # higher end cameras support a third stream with a mid resolution (1280x720, 1920x1080)
 ```

 :::note